AlysenTownsley/pycounts_alytow/README.md

 ## License

-`pycounts_alytow` was created by Alysen Townsley.
+`pycounts_alytow` was created by Alysen Townsley (@AlysenTownsley).
 It is licensed under the terms of the MIT license.

 ## Credits